2013 AAJA-LA Media Access Workshop (4/21)

 The Asian American Journalists Association is a national nonprofit educational and professional organization that owes its founding in 1981 to the vision of a small group of Los Angeles journalists.

-Today, AAJA’s Los Angeles Chapter continues to promote the association’s four-part mission:
+Today, AAJA’s Los Angeles Chapter continues to promote the association’s three-part mission:

 AAJA is a nonprofit organization with 501(c)(3) status.